 Writing 50k words in one month seems overwhelming, and it is in no way an easy feat.
 However, you can break this massive word count down into bite-size chunks so the goal is not so lofty.
 How many words do you want to hit during the week?
 Is this number different than what you want to accomplish during the weekend?
 This will also help you avoid becoming distraught and giving up.

 Join a Writing Group

 You’re more likely to succeed if you have people supporting you, encouraging you, and holding you accountable.
 National Novel Writing Month can be a great bonding activity to do with writer friends!
 Or, you can join a writing group through the NaNoWriMo community.

 It can be so tempting to review your work and edit it, but you must resist the urge!
 The goal of NaNoWriMo is to write.
 You have all of December, January, February, March, and so on to edit, revise, and perfect your novel.

 Create a writing schedule that works for you.
 Whether that be writing for 20-30 min every day or only writing on the weekends, do what works best with your routine and habits.
 That being said, don’t feel bad when you have an off day and don’t feel like writing (because you will very likely have an off day during this month).
 If you make yourself feel guilty or try to force yourself to write, you’re just going to make yourself feel worse which will negatively impact your writing.
 Use any off days as a day to take it easy, take your mind off writing, and do something you love.
 You’ll feel refreshed and energized when you return to your novel.

-Ethan Shea is a second-year graduate student in the English Department and Graduate Assistant at Falvey Library.
+Rebecca Amrick is a first year graduate student in the English Department and a Graduate Assistant at Falvey Library.